A Change Is Gonna Come by Sam Cooke

 The Sound of Sunshine by Michael Franti

 The song “The Sound of Sunshine” is filled with the sounds, sights, and smells of a summer day–waves crashing on a beach, the hot sun, and the smell of suntan lotion.
 It’s easy to imagine that Michael Franti wrote the song while sitting on a beach, but he didn’t–he wrote it from a hospital bed.
-How did this summertime song result from a near-death experience and a long hospital stay?
+In fact, this summertime song resulted from a near-death experience and a long hospital stay.

 The song “We Shall Overcome” is sung around the world during times of political turmoil, sometimes in English and sometimes in translation.
 In the United States, the song is closely associated with the Civil Rights Movement of the 1950s and 60s.
 How did Rosa Parks inspire that movement?